 Make sure that the necessary ports are open.

 Using the Delphix Engine for OCI will require connections to source and target database servers.
 Such connections require various ports to be open, enabling communications.
-For a detailed list of the network and port requirements, click the link appropriate to your database platform:
+For a detailed list of the network and port requirements, click the link that corresponds with the relevant database platform.

 - Update Security Group (or Security List) settings to accommodate the necessary connections.